Maximali89/Yandex_practicum/Sprint_5_Games/README.md

 * Determination of the suitable research period
   * Game sales by year
   * Analysis of the "lifetime" of gaming platforms
-* Identifying top selling gaming platforms
+* Identifying top-selling gaming platforms
 * Statistical analysis of global game sales by platform
   * Impact of critics' and users' reviews on sales (building scatterplots, calculating correlations)
 * Determination of TOP selling genres